-This course prepares students to engage in the contemporary debates on development policy.
-After completing the course students will be able to analyse interests, behaviour and relationships of different actors in local, national and international governance.
+This course prepares students to engage in the contemporary debates on development policy and practice.
+After completing the course students will be able to analyse interests, behaviour and relationships of different actors in policy with a specific focus on policy-making at the national level (both policy design and implementation).
 In particular, they will be able to:

-- 1. Explain various modes of interaction among the state, private sector and civil society actors in the Global South; - 2.
-Develop a critical voice in discussing development issues and draw on such concepts as "collaborative governance", "institutional reform", "new public management", "developmental state", "collective action", and "everyday politics and governance" - 3.
-Demonstrate appreciation for the cultural, historical and institutional diversity of governance structures; - 4.
-Recognise interdependencies between various sectors of a society/economy, such as natural resource economics, democracy, human rights and sustainability. - 5.
-Apply theories and frameworks of policy processes to explore a given problem, especially with regard to design, implementation and evaluation of policies.
+- Explain various modes of interaction among the state, private sector and civil society actors in • the Global South: - Develop a critical voice in discussing development issues and draw on such concepts as "collaborative governance", "new public management", "collective action", and "policy work", "policy practices", and "everyday politics and governance"; - Demonstrate appreciation for the cultural, historical and institutional diversity of governance structures: - Recognise importance of agency in policy-making, how policy entrepreneurs take advantage of situations and their networks to achieve their goals; - Develop appreciation of and understanding for practices of development policy-making, that is of what development work actually entails in practice; - Apply theories and frameworks of policy processes to explore a given problem, especially with regard to implementation and policy as practice.

 This course introduces the students to the multi-actor and multi-level processes that underpin development policy and governance.
 It examines the diversity of actors and mechanisms of governance at the multiple levels with the emphasis on the national level.
-The key red thread running through the course is "collaborative governance" - a normative and analytical framework that covers interactions of multiple actors in managing public life in a given jurisdiction.
+The key red thread running through the course is the concept of "policy practices" - a normative and analytical lens that looks at the policy processes and governance through an agency perspective of individual policy makers.

 The course first explores the concept of governance, then moves on to key debates in development economics and public administration.
-It then pays detailed attention to the administrative and political processes of governance and the role of judiciary.
-Similarly, the course examines the role of the private sector and civil society actors in development.
-The course also examines cases of governance 'beyond the state', particularly in fragile and conflict-affected states.
+It then pays detailed attention to administrative and political processes of governance.
+Special attention is paid to who policy-makers "are" and the work that policy makers "do".

+Freeman et al. (2011, 127) ask "What is policy?
+What do policy makers do when they go to work?
+What kinds of activity does policy making entail?
+How is what policy makers do represented in the accounts that researchers and practitioners themselves respectively give of it?".
+These questions provide a useful lens to examine broader issues in public policy and governance of development.
 Finally, the course provides an overview of frameworks and approaches that may help students to assess governance arrangements in their own context.